Head Coach: Walter Mazzarri

 Kit Manager: Will Jones

-On a matchday he and his assistant Craig Charles are also responsible for the dressing rooms and all associated equipment for use by the various teams that Watford field.
+On a matchday he is also responsible for the dressing rooms and all associated equipment for use by the various teams that Watford field.

 Sport Scientist: Ben Dixon

-Dixon has been at Watford since 2008 where he started as an intern in the Sports Science department.
-He graduated from the University of Birmingham with a degree in Sports Science then went on to do an MSC in the subject at London Metropolitan University.
+Ben Dixon has been at Watford since 2008 when he started as an intern in the Sports Science department.
+He graduated from the University of Birmingham with a degree in Sports Science and then went on to do an MSC in the subject at London Metropolitan University.